jrudolph/akka/akka-docs/java/fault-tolerance.rst

           // do something that may throw an exception
           // ...

-          getContext().replySafe("ok");
+          getCurrentMessage().replySafe("ok");
       }

       @Override
       public void preRestart(Throwable reason) {
-          getContext().replySafe(reason.getMessage());
+          getCurrentMessage().replySafe(reason.getMessage());
       }

       @Override
       public void postStop() {
-          getContext().replySafe("stopped by supervisor");
+          getCurrentMessage().replySafe("stopped by supervisor");
       }
   }

-- A reply within preRestart or postRestart must be a safe reply via getContext().replySafe() because a getContext().replyUnsafe() will throw an exception when the actor is restarted without having failed.
+- A reply within preRestart or postRestart must be a safe reply via getCurrentMessage().replySafe() because a getCurrentMessage().replyUnsafe() will throw an exception when the actor is restarted without having failed.
 This can be the case in context of AllForOne restart strategies.
-- A reply within postStop must be a safe reply via getContext().replySafe() because a getContext().replyUnsafe() will throw an exception when the actor has been stopped by the application (and not by a supervisor) after successful execution of receive (or no execution at all).
+- A reply within postStop must be a safe reply via getCurrentMessage().replySafe() because a getCurrentMessage().replyUnsafe() will throw an exception when the actor has been stopped by the application (and not by a supervisor) after successful execution of receive (or no execution at all).

 Handling too many actor restarts within a specific time limit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^